 The mentor’s role is vital in the undergraduate research process, and a rewarding experience.
 Cultivating a dynamic environment that is collaborative and productive, is a shared responsibility between the student and mentor.
 Setting an action plan early on that outlines the objectives, and expectations for this role will be beneficial for both student and mentor.
 Through this apprenticeship, the student may additionally gain valuable insight into the types of careers they may aspire to in the future.

-► Benefits of engaging undergraduate students in research
+The benefits of engaging undergraduate students in research include:

 Identify a Project